oonisim/Scala-ML/README.md

 ### Mechanism

-Represent how well/poor the network(theta1, theta2) performs with the cost, which is basically how far away the output of the network is from the correct digit.
-Feed back the cost to adjust (theta1, theta2) to bring down the cost.
+Represent how well/poor the network(theta1, theta2) performs with a cost function, which tells how far away the output of the network is from the correct digit.
+Feed back the cost to adjust (theta1, theta2) to bring down the cost by running gradient descent.
+To be able to reach the optima by the descent, the cost function is a convex function.

 ### Cost Function